F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

             <YOUR AS3 DECLARATION>
       }

+AS3 declaration processing involves these four steps:

+1. You submit the AS3 template inside the configMap resource and deploy it in Kubernetes.

 2. After the AS3 configMap becomes available for processing, CIS performs service discovery as described in the Service Discovery section.

 3. After Service discovery completes, CIS modifies the AS3 template to append discovered endpoints.
 CIS only modify these two values in the AS3 template: